pressbooks/pressbooks/readme.txt

 Please note that Pressbooks 3.8.0 will be our last release on WordPress.org.
 Future updates will be delivered via GitHub [releases](https://github.com/pressbooks/pressbooks/releases).
 To facilitate this process, you can install the [GitHub Updater](https://github.com/afragen/github-updater) plugin.

 == Changelog ==

+= 3.9.0 =
+* **Feature:** Added a web theme option to display the title of the current part in the webbook (props to @bdolor).
+* **Feature:** Noto CJK fonts (required for Chinese, Japanese and Korean PDF output) are now downloaded only when needed from within Pressbooks, reducing the overall size of the Pressbooks download.
+* **Feature:** Added a recompile routine for webbook stylesheets to allow more straightforward development (only enabled when `WP_ENV` is defined and set to `development`).
+* **Enhancement:** Applied our [coding standards](https://github.com/pressbooks/pressbooks/blob/master/docs/coding-standards.md) across the board and added PHP_CodeSniffer to our CI routines.
+* **Enhancement:** Added some unit tests.
+* **Enhancement:** Changed some colour variables for clarity.
+* **Enhancement:** Added initial support for SVG LaTeX images in PDF exports (requires [QuickLaTex](https://wordpress.org/plugins/wp-quicklatex/)).
+* **Enhancement:** Added some scaffolding to allow option defaults to be filtered in pages built using the new options class.
+* **Enhancement:** The book information post is now created when a book is registered.
+* **Fix:** Added missing methods which were triggering fatal errors in the Export Options page (props to @bdolor).
+* **Fix:** Fixed in issue which prevented the Ebook paragraph separation theme option from being applied in Clarke.
+* **Fix:** Fixed an issue where internal links from within part content were broken in EPUB.
+* **Fix:** Fixed an issue where backslashes would be erroneously stripped when replacements were applied in the Search and Replace utility (props to @rootl for the bug report).
+* **Fix:** Fixed an issue where the book title would not be updated on the first save.

 = 3.8.1 =
 * **Fix:** Internal links are now _actually_ fixed in EPUB exports.